Three Ways With Brussels Sprouts

 Tip into a serving dish, topping with some more crumbled walnuts and parsley if you like.

-A dish that we often teach on our Eat to be healthy courses at our Cookery School, Socca tart is a chickpea flour based tart that is quick to make and entirely gluten free.
-One can top it with all manner of seasonal ingredients, pestos and dressings but here we have opted for a delicious mixture of Brussels sprouts, watercress and soft, creamy goats or ewes cheese.
+Socca is a chickpea flour that is entirely gluten free.
+You can top socca tarts with all manner of seasonal ingredients, pestos and dressings but here we have opted for a delicious mixture of Brussels sprouts, watercress and soft, creamy goats or ewes cheese.

 200g gram flour (chickpea flour)